 Digital Transformation

-The focus of this priority is on (1) the development and use of telecommunications/ICTs, as well as applications and services, to close the digital divide and empower people and societies for sustainable development; (2) support to the ITU-D membership in fostering digital transformation through ICT entrepreneurship and increased ICT innovation in the ICT ecosystem, while encouraging the empowerment of grassroots stakeholders and creating new opportunities for them in the telecommunication/ICT sector.
+The focus of this priority is to foster the development and use of telecommunications/ICTs, as well as applications and services, to close the digital divide and empower people and societies for sustainable development.

-This is of critical importance as societies adapt to changes, including in the aftermath of the coronavirus disease (COVID-19) pandemic and with the future prospect of other global disasters.
-In this process, there is a need to recognize the needs of women, youth, persons with disabilities and persons with specific needs.
-The priority will identify new approaches that engage Member States and other stakeholders in digital transformation, including start-ups, SMEs, entrepreneurships, public-private partnerships (PPPs), and the public and private sectors to support integration of ICT innovation and national development agendas while identifying needs and delivering initiatives at a national level.
+The priority will identify new approaches that engage Member States and other stakeholders in digital transformation, including start-ups, small and medium enterprises (SMEs), entrepreneurships, public-private partnerships (PPPs), and the public and private sectors, to support integration of ICT innovation and national development agendas while identifying needs and delivering initiatives at a national level to develop local telecommunication/ICT innovation and entrepreneurship ecosystems in developing countries.

 Key Topics